 The fall season will commence with The Valley Of Astonishment, conceived and directed by Peter Brook and Marie-Hélène Estienne.
 The play, which was inspired by neurological research and Farid Attar's poem "The Conference of the Birds," explores the workings of the human brain.

+Christopher Marlowe's Tamburlaine Parts I and II will follow, featuring Satchmo at the Waldorf star John Douglas Thompson as the ferocious conqueror.
+The two plays will be presented in one four-hour performance.
 The Two Gentlemen Of Verona will be presented by Fiasco Theater.
 The small ensemble will bring to life the romantic comedy about mismatched lovers, which was originally produced at the Folger Theatre in Washington, D.C.